 In car and truck accident cases, verdicts have risen as well.
 Because I-95 comes right through Cecil County, there a number of serious truck accident cases that are venued in the county.
 In these cases, jurors have been very reasonable.
 In 2003, there was a jury verdict of $3.25 million in a personal injury truck accident case in Cecil County.

-In truck accident cases, the question of whether the jury is conservative becomes less important: in serious injury and death cases, the differences between jurors considerably narrows.
+In truck accident cases and other serious injury and death cases, a lot of this good jurisdiction/bad jurisdiction talk goes out the window.
 There have also been a good number of mid six figure verdicts in recent years in serious care accident cases.
 If the claim is serious, you can expect a Cecil County jury to be fair.

 As a result of better verdicts in Cecil County in serous injury cases, we are starting to see settlement values rise.
 Clearly, settlement values are continuing to rise in motor vehicle accident cases as well.
 Our law firm does not handle small soft tissue injury cases.
 But it is reasonable to expect that the values of cases have not risen much because, even today, it is clear that Cecil County juries just do not like these claims in most cases.